Creole Eggplant Soup

 - 3 medium celery stalks, finely diced

 - 2 medium carrots, peeled and chopped or sliced

 - 1 1/2 tablespoons unbleached white flour

-- 1 large eggplant (about 1 1/2 pounds), peeled and finely diced
+- 1 large or 2 smaller eggplants (about 1 1/2 pounds), peeled and diced

 - 1 teaspoon curry powder

-- 1 cup rice milk, or as needed
+- 1 to 2 cups unsweetened rice milk or other nondairy milk, or as needed

 - Salt and freshly ground black pepper